-- (a) the fingerprints taken on the previous occasion do not constitute a complete set of his fingerprints; or - (b) some or all of the fingerprints taken on the previous occasion are not of sufficient quality to allow satisfactory analysis, comparison or matching.

-(1B) Subsections (1) and (1A) above apply-

-- (a) where a person has been given a caution in respect of a recordable offence which, at the time of the caution, he has admitted, or - (b) where a person has been warned or reprimanded under section 65 of the Crime and Disorder Act 1998 (c.
+- [^{F78}(1A) Where a person convicted of a recordable offence has already had his fingerprints taken as mentioned in paragraph (c) of subsection (1) above, that fact (together with any time when he has been in police detention for the offence) shall be disregarded for the purposes of that subsection if- - (a) the fingerprints taken on the previous occasion do not constitute a complete set of his fingerprints; or - (b) some or all of the fingerprints taken on the previous occasion are not of sufficient quality to allow satisfactory analysis, comparison or matching. - (1B) Subsections (1) and (1A) above apply- - (a) where a person has been given a caution in respect of a recordable offence which, at the time of the caution, he has admitted, or - (b) where a person has been warned or reprimanded under section 65 of the Crime and Disorder Act 1998 (c.
 37) for a recordable offence, as they apply where a person has been convicted of an offence, and references in this section to a conviction shall be construed accordingly.]

-- (2) A requirement under subsection (1) above- - (a) shall give the person a period of at least 7 days within which he must so attend; and - (b) may direct him to so attend at a specified time of day or between specified times of day. - (3) Any constable may arrest without warrant a person who has failed to comply with a requirement under subsection (1) above. - (4) The Secretary of State may by regulations make provision for recording in national police records convictions for such offences as are specified in the regulations.
+- (2) A requirement under subsection (1) above- - (a) shall give the person a period of at least 7 days within which he must so attend; and - (b) may direct him to so attend at a specified time of day or between specified times of day. - (3) Any constable may arrest without warrant a person who has failed to comply with a requirement under subsection (1) above. - (4) The Secretary of State may by regulations make provision for recording in national police records convictions for such offences as are specified in the regulations. - (4A) ^{F79}..... - (5) Regulations under this section shall be made by statutory instrument and shall be subject to annulment in pursuance of a resolution of either House of Parliament.